 - Prefer

-for objects and class shapes. - Use
+interfacefor objects and class shapes. - Use

-when you need more flexibility or are working with non-object types.
+typewhen you need more flexibility or are working with non-object types.

-keyword and wondered what it does.
+If you're new to TypeScript, you might have come across the keyof keyword and wondered what it does.
 Let me explain it to you in simple terms.

-is used to get the type of the keys of an object.
+In TypeScript, keyof is used to get the type of the keys of an object.
 It returns a union type of all the keys in a given type, making your code safer and more flexible.

-Let’s say you have an interface Person
+Let’s say you have an interface Person:

 interface Person {